francescobianca/Biometrics-Project/README.md

 # Biometrics-Project
 Project for Biometric System course - La Sapienza Università di Roma

-*Work in progress*
+We want to recognize who is attending a lecture using:

-1. Video stream face recognition implementation (AmazonAWS or OpenCV+CNN ?)
+1. Video stream face recognition implementation (OpenCv, FaceNet, SVM)
-2. Fingerprint system implentation with Raspberry
+2. Fingerprint system implentation with Arduino

 *Service:*